lesterchan/wp-postratings/README.md

 ## Changelog
 ### Version 1.78
+* NEW: Option to turn off Google Rich Snippets
 * FIXED: Use SITECOOKIEPATH instead of COOKIEPATH.
 Props jbrule.
 * FIXED: If global $id is 0, use get_the_ID().
 Props instruite.